Dee Dee Ramone: Later music projects

 Dee Dee formed a Ramones' tribute band called the Ramainz with his wife Barbara ("Barbara Ramone", bass) and former Ramones' member Marky (drums).
 They recorded an album, Live in NYC, released in Argentina and many other countries, and played a couple of times with C.J.
 Ramone.

 Dee Dee also recorded several solo albums.
-Zonked!, the first album release under the Dee Dee Ramone moniker, was retitled Aren't It Fun? for the European release.
+Zonked!, the first album release under the Dee Dee Ramone moniker, was retitled Ain't It Fun? for the European release.
 Other than the addition of the bonus track "Please Kill Me", the releases are the same the line-up for this album was Dee Dee Ramone on guitars and lead vocals, Marky Ramone on drums, longtime partner Daniel Ray producing and on guitars, and Barbara "Ramone"/Zampini on bass and lead vocals.
 Guests included Joey Ramone singing lead on "I am seeing UFOs", and the Cramps' vocalist Lux Interior doing so on "Bad Horoscope".

 The second solo album was called Hop Around; the line-up consisted of Dee Dee Ramone, Barbara Ramone/Zampini, Chris Spedding on guitars and Billy Rogers on drums.
 Dee Dee also released Greatest & Latest, with Barbara, Spedding and Chase Manhattan on drums.
 This album consisted of re-recordings of Ramones songs, a re-recorded solo song ("Fix Yourself Up", originally from Zonked!/Ain't It Fun?), cover-songs and an unreleased new solo-song ("Sidewalk Surfin'").

 In the 21st century, Dee Dee teamed up with Paul Kostabi, leader of the hardcore punk band Youth Gone Mad and former guitarist for White Zombie.
 An established artist, Kostabi was instrumental in getting Dee Dee's new career as a painter off the ground.
 Together with Barbara, the trio collaborated on several hundred works that sold quickly for a few hundred dollars each.
 In 2012, the tenth anniversary of Dee Dee's death was observed by a show at a prominent art gallery in California.